Identification of periodicities with arbitrary shapes in AGN light curves: Search algorithm

 \subsection{Generic periodic kernel}

 In this work, we employ a more generic periodic kernel, flexible enough to model periodic signals of arbitrary shapes, defined by:

 The hyperparameter $l$ determines how rapidly correlations decay as the distance between two points increases within a period.
-We note that a similar kernel was used to study stellar variability \citep[see][for an application]{Gonzalez2021}.
+We note that a similar kernel was used to study stellar variability, exoplanetary science and eclipsing binary characterisation \citep[see][and references therein for applications]{Haywood2014, Vanderburg2015, Angus2018, Gonzalez2021, Wang2025}.
+However, in such works, the kernel is quasi-periodic (the periodic kernel is multiplied by an exponential decay) rather than the purely periodic kernel we are assuming here.

 Unlike the cosine kernel, whose Fourier expansion over $\Delta t$ consists of a single Fourier component at frequency $f=1/P$, limiting it to a single sinusoidal term, the periodic kernel can be expanded in an infinite Fourier series over $\Delta t = \left|t_i-t_j\right|$.
 For this reason, it can describe periodicities with arbitrary shapes.

 The contribution of each harmonic is weighted by the kernel lengthscale $l$: smaller values of $l$ upweight higher harmonics and allow for sharp edges in the signal, while larger values of $l$ downweight them, yielding smoother, nearly sinusoidal signals.
 A more detailed discussion on this point is reported in Appendix~\ref{app:spec_periodic}.
 By having a higher-dimensional parameter space and a different functional form, the generic periodic kernel is suitable to describe signals with a larger complexity, as compared to the cosine one.
 Therefore, it is only through Bayesian model selection that we will be able to assess whether such complexity can find support in observed data.